doccstat/doccstat/README.md

 - 💬 Ask me about souls-like games
 - 📫 How to reach me: [email](mailto:anthony.li@stat.tamu.edu)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: people can argue about everything, for example: ⏸️ is not pause until you tap on it
+- ⚡ Fun fact: people will argue about anything, for example: ⏸️ is not pause until you tap on it